Saying bye to plastic: What Kiwi shops say about Government's plan to ban single-use plastic bags

 Foodstuffs, which operates Pak'nSave, New World and Four Square as well as Liquorland and bulk supermarket Gilmours, will stop offering single-use plastic bags from January next year.

-Caroline Marr, director of small clothing retailer The Carpenters Daughter, also welcomed the ban.
+Caroline Marr, founder and director of small clothing retailer The Carpenters Daughter, also welcomed the ban.

-The Carpenters Daughter offers recycled brown paper bags and makes her own cloth bags out of fabric scraps.
+The Carpenters Daughter offers recyclable brown paper bags and cloth bags made from fabric scraps, which are made by Marr.

 Steve Anderson, managing director of Foodstuffs NZ, said the Government's plans for a ban would put everyone in retail on the same page.